karlospn/mytechramblings-site-source-code/content/posts/building-and-deploying-a-dotnet-app-on-arm64-part2-demo.md

 ERROR: failed to solve: process "/bin/sh -c dotnet restore -s \"https://api.nuget.org/v3/index.json\"" did not complete successfully: exit code: 139
 ```

-As I told you in part 1 of this blog post, the Docker Engine + QEMU + .NET doesn't really work well together.
+As I mentioned in part 1 of this blog post, the combination of Docker Engine, QEMU, and .NET doesn't work well together.

-I'm going to abandon the idea of tryin to build a image using Emulation, is not worth it having to deal with the emulator inconsistencies when working with .NET.
-And anyway using Cross-Compilation is the way to go here, we were just messing with emulation to see if it was a viable option or not.
-And the answer to that question is that it is not a viable option.
+I'm going to abandon the idea of trying to build an image using emulation.
+It's not worth dealing with the emulator inconsistencies when working with .NET.
+Besides, using cross-compilation is the preferred method here.
+We were merely experimenting with emulation to determine if it was a viable option or not.
+And the answer to that question is that it's not a viable option.

 ## **Using cross-compilation**

-Same thing as the last section.
-We're using an Ubuntu hosted agent, the Dockerfile from the previous section and on the pipeline we're running only a ``docker build`` command using the ``--platform`` attribute.
+This process is identical to the last section.
+We're using an Ubuntu hosted agent and the Dockerfile from the previous section.
+In the pipeline, we're executing a ``docker build`` command using the ``--platform`` attribute.

 ```yml
 trigger: none